-When you have your own website and additionally promote your vacation rental (VR) properties through listings on external vacation rental listing sites, it becomes difficult and time-consuming to manually update all your availability calendars on each of these channels.
-Fortunately there are ways to link your personal vacation rental website calendar to your calendars on other VR listing sites like Airbnb, Flipkey and HomeAway – and vice versa.
+When you have your own website and additionally promote your vacation rental properties through listings on external vacation rental listing sites, it becomes difficult and time-consuming to manually update all your availability calendars on each of these channels.
+Fortunately, there are ways to link your personal vacation rental website calendar to your calendars on other listing sites like Airbnb, FlipKey and HomeAway – and vice versa.
 You then basically just need to manage one calendar centrally, and link the others with it.

 Here are two common ways to do this:

-1. Export your website calendar via so called “iCal feeds” to vacation rental listing sites
+1. Export your website calendar via “iCal feeds” to vacation rental listing sites

-iCal is a computer file format (identifiable by the .ics in the calendar URL) that communicates data on availability or unavailability. iCal is growing in popularity, and most of the vacation rental listing sites out there accept iCal calendar imports, and you can read instructions on their site how to exactly import the file, for example Flipkey (http://help.flipkey.com/entries/194206-calendar#id.l73dcd4onxc7) and Airbnb: (https://www.airbnb.com/help/question/99)
+iCal is a computer file format (identifiable by the .ics in the calendar URL) that communicates data on availability or unavailability. iCal is growing in popularity, and most of the vacation rental listing sites out there accept iCal calendar imports, and you can read instructions on their site how to exactly import the file, for example, FlipKey and Airbnb.

-The Pros: It’s really easy to do and almost every VR listing site has adopted this function by now.
+The Pros: It’s really easy to do and almost every vacation rental listing site has adopted this function by now.
 You could even use a Google Calendar to export your calendar.

-The Cons: Not all VR listing sites allow independent calendar software to integrate with them yet (e.g. Airbnb), but workarounds do exist!
+The Cons: Not all listing sites allow independent calendar software to integrate with them yet, but workarounds do exist!

 Our advice would be to use a combination of the two solutions mentioned above.
 Using a channel manager makes life so much easier – and for those vacation rental listing sites that do not offer channel manager integration yet, simply export your calendar data to them via iCal.
-You are in full control on what to sync and what not to sync.
-And that is how you’ll make sure your website calendar and your calendar on VR listing sites are always in sync.
+You are in full control of what to sync and what not to sync.
+And that is how you’ll make sure your website calendar and your calendar on listing sites are always up-to-date and synchronized.